The Kane Chronicles: The Throne of Fire

 The second book in the series, The Throne of Fire, was released on May 4, 2011.
-The book takes place roughly three months after the events of the first book, The Red Pyramid.
+The book takes place roughly three months after the events of The Red Pyramid.

 Carter and Sadie Kane have recruited several students to follow the path of the gods, but are still fugitives from the House of Life.
 The young magicians secretly plan to find the long-lost king of the gods, Ra, hoping he will help them fight Apophis, a powerful god of chaos (and Ra's eternal enemy) who masterminded Set's scheme earlier that year (in The Red Pyramid).
 They journey across the world looking for three scrolls to awaken Ra's three aspects and to find Ra's location (as well as the location of a missing magician named Zia Rashid), and finally into the Duat to rescue Ra and drive Apophis further from the mortal world.
 They fail in doing so.

 The Serpent's Shadow

-The third and last volume, The Serpent's Shadow, was released on May 1, 2012.
+The third book in the series, The Serpent's Shadow, was released on May 1, 2012.

 A few months after the events of the previous book, the House of Life is battling repeated invasions by the forces of chaos, leading the Kanes and their trainees to look desperately for a way to stop Apophis.
 They finally settle on a difficult method involving part of Apophis's soul (the Serpent's sheut) and go to great lengths to ensure they will be able to use the sheut to defeat Apophis successfully.
 With the help of all the gods, especially Ra (hosted by Zia Rashid), the Kane siblings are able to finally banish Apophis and save their friends, although their actions have the unintended consequence of driving the gods away from the mortal world (until they can reform and find new hosts in a few hundred years).